What is the science behind Algae and Biofilm? Let’s drop down to the surface and below for a closer look.

 As indicated previously, algae are very much living organisms.
 They’re defined more formally as “a group of predominantly aquatic, photosynthetic, and nucleus-bearing organisms that lack the true roots, stems, leaves, and specialized multicellular reproductive structures of plants.”

-In layman’s terms, algae aren’t just one insidious creature.
+In layman’s terms, algae aren’t just ugly green plants.
 They’re a host of organisms that may vary based upon location, but share some basics in common.

 If you’ve ever accidentally set foot on a surface covered in biofilm, you have a keen appreciation for how slippery those little bacteria can be!

-Just like its green-hued friends, the algae, biofilm in water can, in excess, cause safety and aesthetic challenges, and can also contribute to maintenance problems as well as growth of invasive species.
+Just like algae, biofilm in water can, in excess, cause safety and aesthetic challenges, and can also contribute to maintenance problems as well as growth of invasive species.

 Other banes of biofilm in water include:

-Ultrasonic technology from WaterIQ Technologies leverages science and sustainability to put an end to out-of-control algae and biofilm growth.
+Ultrasonic technology from WaterIQ Technologies leverages science and sustainability manage out-of-control algae and biofilm growth.
 This technology is, helping return water ecosystems to their natural state using a sonic alternative to harmful chemicals. .
 Ultrasound waves disrupt algae cells, causing them to lose buoyancy, sink and die—all without harming other aquatic life.
 The waves also inhibit biofilm from attaching to surfaces and growing.
 You do not need to use dangerous chemicals to deal with these problems—WaterIQ Technologies products can help you control algae and biofilm safely, efficiently and in an environmentally friendly way.

 Read this quick ultrasound technology overview [Link to ultrasound primer page] so you’ll understand just how ultrasound technology works to control algae and biofilm problems, and what features to look for to treat your application.